 Ayrton Senna himself helped develop this game.

-Made by Sega in 1992, this game was released on all of Sega's consoles including the Genesis, Master System and Game Gear.
+Made by Sega in 1992, this game was released on all Sega consoles including the Genesis, Master System and Game Gear.

-The most fleshed out version was the Genesis one.
-In it one could race through two main modes.
-The first was Senna GP which players could race on a Senna designed track, and the second was the world championship mode.
+The Genesis version was the most feature complete.
+In it one could race through two main modes - Senna GP in which players could race on a Senna designed track, and World Championship mode.

 The world championship mode had two settings: Beginner and Master.
 The Beginner mode was a straightforward drivers championship, where the driver at the end of the season with the most points was the winner.

 The Master mode included the concept of teams and rival drivers.
-In this mode, players were put in a team with the objective of advancing to better teams until eventually taking Senna's place at the top of the food chain.
+In this mode, players started in a lowl ranked team with the objective of advancing and eventually taking Senna's place at the top of the food chain.

 Players could challenge rival drivers and replace them in the team if they won.

 The teams were arranged in 5 tiers with the master himself in a separate class altogether.
-The game was unlicensed, so all the rival drivers and teams were likenesses of real ones.
+The game only licensed Senna's likeness, so all the rival drivers and teams were slight variants on real ones.
 Even Senna's team in the game was an original team called "Madonna" as opposed to his real team at the time, McClaren.